Unifying Circumstellar Environment in Broad-Lined Type Ic Radio Supernovae Towards Off-axis Gamma-Ray Burst Exploration: Introduction

-Radio observations have been employed to investigate the intrinsic association between SNe and GRBs.
-Radio emission from SNe typically arises from the interaction between non-relativistic SN ejecta and circumstellar material (CSM) surrounding the progenitor star \citep{1982ApJ...259..302C,2006ApJ...641.1029C,2012ApJ...758...81M,2017hsn..book..875C,2019ApJ...885...41M}.
-Afterglow emission from GRBs is produced in a wide range of wavelengths including radio as their relativistic jets decelerate by interacting with the ambient medium.
-It is shown that afterglow emission can leave distinctive signatures even for observers with their line of sight out of the opening angle of GRB jets \citep{2002ApJ...570L..61G}.
-Radio emission survey of local Type Ibc SNe in the late phase ($\gtrsim1\,{\rm year}$) after the optical discovery gave stringent constraints on the presence of off-axis GRB jets \citep{2006ApJ...638..930S}; they found that (1) less than approximately $10\%$ of Type Ibc SNe could harbor GRB jets, and (2) it is ruled out with a high confidence level that every broad-lined SN is associated with a GRB jet.
-On the other hand, \cite{2010Natur.463..513S} suggested that a search for bright radio emission in Type Ibc SNe driven by relativistic outflow would be a useful method to recover the presence of the GRB even without the detections of gamma-ray emission. \cite{2016ApJ...830...42C} gave an upper limit on the fraction of Type IcBL SNe harboring an off-axis GRB jet based on SN samples discovered in Palomar Transient Factory and monitored by Very Large Array.
-In addition to these surveys, there are several studies on radio light curves of individual Type IcBL SNe to explore the presence of the signature of GRB jets, but their conclusions widely vary (see SN~2007bg for \cite{2013MNRAS.428.1207S}, SN~2007uy for \cite{2011ApJ...726...99V}, and PTF11qcj for \cite{2021ApJ...910...16P}).
+Radio observations have long been used to probe the intrinsic association between SNe and GRBs.
+In core-collapse SNe, radio emission generally arises from the interaction of non-relativistic ejecta with the circumstellar material (CSM) surrounding the progenitor star \citep{1982ApJ...259..302C,2006ApJ...641.1029C,2012ApJ...758...81M,2017hsn..book..875C,2019ApJ...885...41M}.
+For GRBs, the afterglow spans a broad range of wavelengths, including radio, and is produced as the relativistic jet decelerates through interaction with the ambient medium.
+Theoretical studies have shown that this afterglow emission can leave distinctive signatures even for observers whose line of sight lies outside the jet opening angle \citep{2002ApJ...570L..61G}.
+Motivated by this, \citet{2010Natur.463..513S} proposed that searches for bright radio emission in Type Ibc SNe powered by relativistic outflows provide an effective way to uncover GRB activity, even when no prompt gamma-ray emission is detected.
+Building on this idea, \citet{2016ApJ...830...42C} used a sample of SNe discovered by the Palomar Transient Factory and followed up with the Very Large Array to place an upper limit on the fraction of Type IcBL SNe that host an off-axis GRB jet.
+Beyond such surveys, detailed radio studies of individual Type IcBL SNe have been carried out to search for GRB jet signatures, though their conclusions differ substantially (e.g., SN2007bg: \citet{2013MNRAS.428.1207S}; SN2007uy: \citet{2011ApJ...726...99V}; PTF11qcj: \citet{2021ApJ...910...16P}).

-Given the importance of radio observations, it would be critical to construct comprehensive and consistent theoretical modeling of combined SN-GRB radio emission.
-This study presents theoretical predictions of radio light curves that, for the first time, consistently incorporate both SN and GRB radio emissions.
-We explore wide ranges of GRB's isotropic explosion energy and viewing angle --—including the case of off-axis GRBs--—to investigate the time evolution of composite radio emissions from GRB-SN systems (see Figure \ref{fig:image}).
-Our approach aims not only to elucidate the intrinsic connection between Type IcBL SNe and GRBs but also to establish observational strategies for identifying elusive radio signatures of off-axis GRBs.